 Diagnosis | Treatment | Team Care Advantage | Research | For More Information

 More than 2 million Americans today suffer from conditions that affect the muscles (myopathy), peripheral nerves (neuropathy) or the communication between nerve and muscles (neuromuscular junction).
-Perhaps the most commonly recognized of these disorders is muscular dystrophy and peripheral neuropathy but there are many other neuromuscular conditions as well, including Guillain-Barre Syndrome (GBS), chronic inflammatory demyelinating polyradiculoneuropathy (CIDP), Myasthenia Gravis, Lambert-Eaton myasthenic syndrome (LEMS), motor neuron disorders like ALS (Lou Gehrig’s disease) and muscle diseases such as polymyositis and inclusion body myositis.
+Perhaps the most commonly recognized of these disorders are peripheral neuropathy and ALS (Lou Gehrig’s disease) but there are many other neuromuscular conditions as well, including Myasthenia Gravis, Guillain-Barre Syndrome (GBS), chronic inflammatory demyelinating polyradiculoneuropathy (CIDP), Lambert-Eaton myasthenic syndrome (LEMS), autonomic disorders and muscle diseases such as polymyositis and inclusion body myositis.

 Fortunately, many of these diseases are treatable.
 There are several neuromuscular diseases that may be progressive.
 The good news is most can be managed to preserve quality of life.
 At the NorthShore Neurological Institute’s neuromuscular program, we use a team approach to evaluating and treating patients with diseases affecting the nerves and muscles.